Mrso736/Charisma/Chapters/1-Mindset.md

 # 4: Conversational Mindset

-There is one all-important law of human behavior.
-If we obey that law, we greatly reduce our chances of encountering trouble, and will bring us countless friends and constant happiness.
-But the very instant we break the law, we will find ourselves in endless trouble.
-The law is this: Always make the other person feel important.

-The truth is that most people you meet feel superior to you in some way, and a sure way to their hearts is to let them realize in some subtle way that you recognize their importance, and recognize it sincerely.

-&nbsp;

 ___Have a sense of belonging:___
 Embrace the present moment and have a sense of belonging wherever you find yourself.
 Adept to the mood and setting and show that that is where you belong at this moment in time.